Pumpkin Pie Cheesecake Bars with Gingersnap Crust

 This post may contain affiliate links.
 Please read my disclosure policy.

-- Once the dessert has baked, cool completely on a wire rack then place in the refrigerator to chill for at least one hour.
-This will also make removing them from the pan as well as cutting them into bars easier.
+- Once the dessert bars have been baked, cool completely on a wire rack then place in the refrigerator to chill for at least one hour.
+This will also make removing them from the pan and cutting them into bars much easier.

 This is no ordinary caramel sauce!